THE VFA PIONEER HISTORIES PROJECT

 JW: Really?
 Towards women?

 VK: Well, I felt that it was toxic.
 First of all, the asymmetries, particularly if you are a parent and female.
-If you’ve got a colleague who’s male and a parent, and he has a spouse who’s doing all of this stuff.
-I also realized late in the time when I was there that I was being underpaid.
+If you’ve got a colleague who’s male and a parent, and he has a spouse who’s doing all of this stuff, he has an advantage I also realized late in the time when I was there that I was probably being underpaid.
 They gave me suddenly this big raise.
 I’m like, “Why did they give me this big raise?”
-I figured somebody said, “Oh, you’re being underpaid.”
-I did write an article for Ms. About Sandra Day O’Connor, which they called The Woman Whose Word is Law.
-Wrote an essay for Signs magazine.
-I did some freelance writing for Ms. before I went to law school, and one article was on fundraising, because of the dollars and cents of fundraising, and then Ellen and I wrote this legislative roadmap.
+I figured someone in the administration did an equal pay review and thought they needed to correct the inequity.
+There were another aspects of my experience there that lead me to use the word “toxic.”
+It probably comes down again to the fact that the faculty was overwhelmingly male with an ethos to go with it.
+Men define what is normal and – to channel Carol Gilligan – what is normal for men may not be for women.
+Complicated topic as it applies in an academic institution.
+I’m sure it is very different now because there are enough women to make a critical mass on the faculty.

-The social justice mission of this church is very solid.
+The social justice mission of Nassau Presbyterian is very solid.
 I was just there this morning for the adult-ed, and the chaplains at the University were talking about their inclusiveness, and working with the College of New Jersey on welcoming gay people.
-They went through the whole fight about women’s roles.
-It’s very progressive in this Protestant sphere, which of course is complicated because the churches are losing membership, and the ones that seem to be gaining membership are the ones with views.
+It’s very progressive in this Protestant sphere, which of course is complicated because the churches are losing membership, and the ones that seem to be gaining membership are the ones with views that are anti-gay, anti-trans, and in my opinion anti-woman.

 JW: Extreme views.